El Tunco El Salvador Travel Guide: Surf, Nightlife & What to Expect

 Surfing in El Tunco: Who It’s Actually Good For

-But if you’re an early intermediate, it’s a bit awkward.
+But if you’re an early intermediate surfer, El Tunco is actually a bit awkward.

 Tamanique Waterfalls (Easy Half-Day Trip)

-We took an Uber there for about $2 each (split between four), paid around $8 for entry and the required guide, and got a local bus back for about $0.50.
+We took an Uber there for around $2 each split between four people, paid about $8 for entry including the mandatory guide, then got a local bus back afterward for roughly $0.50.

-What to Do in El Tunco (Day-to-Day Reality)
+What Days in El Tunco Are Actually Like

 Days in El Tunco are simple.